cicnavi/dockers/README.md

 PHP configuration can be set in 'php.ini' file which is available in 'php-config' folder.

 #### Setting source files for your web application
+In each PHP version folder, you will find folders 'src', 'shared' and 'html'.
+Folder 'src' can contain source files which should be available to only one specific container.
-In each PHP version folder, you will find folders 'src' and 'html'.
-Folder 'src' should contain your web application source files, while the 'html' folder should contain files which will be served publicly by the Apache web server.
+'shared' folder will contain files shared between all containers (dap/shared), while the 'html' folder should contain files which will be served publicly by the Apache web server.
 By default, in 'html' folder you'll find 'index.php' file which will dump PHP information.

-When you put application source files in 'src' folder, you can enter the 'bash' in the container, and create a symlink to the application source which will be served publicly.
+When you put application source files in 'src' folder, you can enter the 'bash' in the container, and create a symlink to the application source which will be served publicly (the same applies to 'shared' folder).

 For example, let's enter the 'bash' in '72.dap.test' container:
 ```shell
 docker exec -it 72.dap.test bash
 ```
 By default, you'll be positioned in '/var/www/html' folder.
-Here you can create a symlink to a source file or folder you whish to be serverd by Apache:
+Here you can create a symlink to a source file or folder you wish to be served by Apache:
 ```shell
 ln -s ../src/some-php-app/public some-php-app
 ```